kolai5006/Avionics-Mock-Sat-v1/README.md

 # Avionics-Mock-Sat-v1
-First Repository For CSULB's SharkSat MockSat
+Repository For CSULB's SharkSat first MockSat

 Disclaimer:
 This is the first repository using github, through cubeide